jhuckaby/pixl-tools/README.md

 	ARRAY hashKeysToArray( OBJECT )
 ```

 This function returns all the hash keys as an array.
+The values are discarded.
 Useful for sorting and then iterating over the sorted list.

 ```javascript
 	var my_hash = { foo: "bar", baz: 12345 };